NINAnor/ecRxiv_gjengroing_review/README.md

 where

--   `CO` = two letter couny code (ISO 3166-1 alpha-2) indicator the country that the indicator applies to, or if it applies to multiple countries, the country of the main affiliation for the main author.
+-   `CO` = two letter country code (ISO 3166-1 alpha-2) indicator the country that the indicator applies to, or if it applies to multiple countries, the country of the main affiliation for the main author.

 -   `NAME` = four letter code for the indicator name (usually the first four letters of the full name, e.g. ALIE for the the indicator Alien Species)